The Spots and the Dots by Helen Baugh and Marion Deuchars

 The Spots and the Dots is cleverly structured so that the same story is told from two different perspectives.
 When the book is flipped and turned upside down, we see the same events unfold from the point of view of the Dots.
 Both narratives merge in the middle with a double page spread that reveals the conclusion.
 This is my children's favourite scene; no matter how often we read it they always get excited when they see all the Spots and Dots together.
 They love the interesting and innovative design as well as getting to read two books at once.

 This wonderful story uses a simple premise to explore complex themes.
 A powerful parable about prejudice, this stresses the importance of not judging others based on their looks or perceived differences.
-The Spots and the Dots are essentially the same, but as is often the case with humans, their fears are based on ignorance.
+The Spots and the Dots are essentially the same, but as is often the case with humans, their fear is based on ignorance.

 This book demonstrates the harmony that can be achieved by communication and cooperation.
 Once their prejudices are dismantled, the respective worlds of the Spots and the Dots expand both literally and figuratively.
 No longer scared, they bounce as high and as far as they like, "and the whole of the hill – to the top! – could be shared."